Ford Prefect (character): Character and role

 Ford carries the essential items of his profession in a leather satchel, hiding them under copies of play scripts in keeping with his public persona as an actor in search of work.
-Among the contents are his copy of the Guide; an Electronic Thumb, which he uses to signal passing spaceships in an attempt to hitch a ride; a Sub-Etha Sens-O-Matic, which monitors interstellar activity and alerts him to ships' proximity and origin; and a bath towel from Marks and Spencer.
+Among the contents are his copy of the Guide; an Electronic Thumb, which he uses to signal passing spaceships in an attempt to hitch a ride; a Sub-Etha Sens-O-Matic, which monitors interstellar activity and alerts him to ships' proximity and origin; and a bath towel from Marks & Spencer.

 Ford is approximately 200 years old, as supported by the books.
 When, in the first novel, Zaphod steals the spaceship Heart of Gold, it is on Zaphod's two-hundredth birthday.
 It is later mentioned that Ford and Zaphod attended school together, even having some of the same classes, which would indicate that they are roughly the same age.
 He had originally planned to spend a week on Earth doing research for the Guide, but wound up being stranded there for 15 years prior to helping Arthur escape the planet when the Vogons demolish it.

 At the end of the final novel in the series, Mostly Harmless, Ford is apparently vaporised along with all the other main characters when the Vogons once again destroy the Earth.
 It is hinted, however, that he and the others may have survived.
 In the final episodes of the radio series, Ford, along with all the other main characters, is teleported to safety by the Babel Fish in his ear.
 The episode ends with a selection of possible outcomes for this last-second-teleportation, as the "unstable" nature of the section of galaxy Earth is in means that there are a variety of realities that the characters could find themselves in.
-The outcomes focus mostly on Arthur, but Ford features in the final possibility, where they all end up at Milliways (The Restaurant at the End of the Universe), drinking and chatting - and in Ford's case, flirting.
+The outcomes focus mostly on Arthur, but Ford features in the final possibility, where they all end up at Milliways (The Restaurant at the End of the Universe), drinking and chatting – and in Ford's case, flirting.